cell pear-shaped or ovoid, dorso-ventrally flattened

 chloroplasts disc-shaped

-posterior end tapered continuously in a short caudal spine
+posterior end tapering continuously into a short caudal spine

 caudal spine, 5–11 µm long, straight or slightly curved